vansteki/ohmykali/content/docs/index.md

 You can also use mirror site if download progress is too slow.

-This script use `kali-2021.1` by default.
+Note: This script use `kali-2021.1` by default.
 If your live USB is made with `kali-2021.1`, you should also config these options to the same version.

 ### officialISO
 ```